vmware-tanzu/community-edition/docs/getting-started.md

 ## Configure kapp-controller

-To use the Packaging APIs, TCE requires an alpha build of kapp-controller In order to make this work, you need to **stop** the management cluster from managing the guest clusters's kapp-controller.
+To use the Packaging APIs, TCE requires an alpha build of kapp-controller.
+In order to make this work, you need to **stop** the management cluster from managing the guest clusters's kapp-controller.
 This enables you to mutate the version of kapp-controller on the guest cluster.